 Bipartisan Bills Target China’s Human Rights Violations Amid US–China Trade Talks

-The bills are aimed at tackling the CCP’s transnational repression against dissident, ethnic, and religious groups, and to support Taiwan.
+The bills are aimed at tackling the CCP’s transnational repression against dissident, ethnic, and religious groups, and supporting Taiwan.

 Bipartisan Bills Target China’s Human Rights Violations Amid US–China Trade Talks

 Sen. Jeff Merkley (D-Ore.)
-(L), joined by Congressional-Executive Commission on China (CECC) chair Rep. Chris Smith (R-N.J.)
-(R), speaks during a press conference discussing the implications of the Safeguarding National Security Bill (Article 23 legislation) at the House Triangle near the U.S. Capitol building in Washington on March 22, 2024.
+(L), joined by Rep. Chris Smith (R-N.J.)
+(R), chairman of the Congressional-Executive Commission on China, speaks during a news conference discussing the implications of the Safeguarding National Security Bill (Article 23 legislation) at the House Triangle near the U.S. Capitol on March 22, 2024.
 Madalina Vasiliu/The Epoch Times

 |Updated: